 While the basic elements of shortcake are consistent, this one recipe can be made with different fruits as the summer goes on.

 By early July it’s time for cherries and blueberries.
 Red cherries, blueberries and white cream make Blueberry & Cherry Shortcakes the perfect treat for July 4th parties.

-By the time July and August roll around, I’m ready for fresh Peach Shortcakes.
+By the time August rolls around, I’m ready for fresh Peach Shortcakes.